jakelime/ai-sb-user-149/readme.md

 ## Desired output

-We would expect the PPCS to be able to generate a schedule, which is basically a `output_table` that looks like this:
+We would expect the PPCS to be able to generate schedules, which is basically a `output_table` that looks like this:

 |lo_id     |emp_id    |process_code                                |timestamp_in  |timestamp_out |